AryanB1/SpamEmailDetector/README.md

 # Email Spam Classifier

-A machine learning model built with PyTorch that classifies emails as spam or non-spam using natural language processing techniques.
+A machine learning model built with PyTorch that classifies emails as spam or legitimate using natural language processing techniques.

 ## Project Overview

-This project implements a neural network-based email classifier that can accurately detect spam emails.
+This project implements a neural network-based email classifier that can accurately detect spam emails with 98.6% accuracy, and a 97% F1 score.
 The model uses a combination of TF-IDF text features and engineered features to make predictions.

 ### Key Features